How to find the right dentist in Harwood

 Location, location, location

-You might decide to find a practice in Bury that’s either close to your home or workplace so that you can conveniently attend appointments without adding travel time to either side of your appointment.
+You might decide to find a practice in Bolton that’s either close to your home or workplace so that you can conveniently attend appointments without adding travel time to either side of your appointment.
 That being said, we do have patients who are happy to travel miles to come to Harwood Dental Care because they value the individual and caring approach we offer.

 For many patients, a dentist’s chairside manner is the deciding factor about which is the right practice.
 Ideally, you should feel comfortable attending an appointment with your dentist.
 They should be willing to give you information, but also take the time to listen to your feelings about your teeth and answer your questions.
 They should also take the time to talk you through the pros and cons of proposed treatments.
 If you’re nervous about visiting the dentist, it can make a huge difference to how comfortable you feel about your treatment if you trust and respect your dentist.
 Children and older patients also respond positively to a dentist who has a calm and reassuring manner, and who can talk to them at the appropriate level.